 MSBSD'S staff training plan is critical to ensuring the minimal spread of COVID-19.
-As much as possible, professional development will be delivered remotely to individuals or groups of teachers/staff at a school site.
 At low risk (green), teams can gather for PD at the District office.
 At medium and high risk, PD may be delivered remotely.

 STAFF TRAINING PLAN